outrera/free-game-art/foss-copyright-infringement-records.md

 - Similar story with freesound.org.
 For example: https://freesound.org/people/Dipsyluvspo13/sounds/353441/ - even tags say "Sound Ideas Series 1000 General - Electricity 1011_35_1, All Sound Effects & Music are Copyright Sound Ideas - All Rights Reserved".
-So it obviously cannot be licensed into public domain.
+So it obviously cannot be licensed into public domain. https://freesound.org/people/linnommt/sounds/376608/ - easily recognizable camel sound (also used in Doom for imps and Hexen for ettins), which actually comes from Sound Ideas Series 6000 General - CD3 - 38 - "camel low calls. animal".
+Works based on Sound Ideas assets cannot be released under CC-BY 3.0 license.

 - Glest/MegaGlest steals sounds from Warcraft 2.
 For example, see https://www.sounds-resource.com/pc_computer/warcraft2/